In Pennsylvania special election, candidates clash over how to combat opioid crisis

 “The left's solution to everything is a big government solution,” he said.

-While the opioid epidemic has simmered in other recent elections, it’s become a front burner issue in this Western Pennsylvania election scheduled for March 13, which was triggered when former congressman Tim Murphy resigned last year after admitting to an affair.
+While the opioid epidemic has simmered in other recent elections, it’s become a front-burner issue in this Western Pennsylvania election scheduled for March 13, which was triggered when the Republican incumbent, Tim Murphy, resigned last year after admitting to an affair.

-“Everybody knows somebody who has been affected by this,” said Mike Mikus, a Democratic strategist who lives in the district.
+“Everybody knows somebody who has been affected by this,” Mike Mikus, a Democratic strategist who lives in the district, said of the opioid crisis.
 “There are probably not many families that have not been touched by this epidemic.”

-Pennsylvania's 18th Congressional District includes both Pittsburgh suburbs and more rural areas, such as Washington County, which once saw 17 overdoses in a single night, despite having a small population of just over 200,000.
+Pennsylvania's 18th Congressional District includes Pittsburgh suburbs and more rural areas, such as Washington County, which once saw 17 overdoses in a single night, despite having a population of just over 200,000.

 Republicans are also running a tough ad accusing Lamb, a former federal prosecutor, of being soft on crime for cutting a plea bargain with a drug kingpin than involved dropping 269 charges.